nikolalsvk/blog/content/blog/do-not-follow-javascript-trends/index.md

 ![Rewriting your frontend every six weeks](./rewriting-frontend.jpg)

 Some time ago, a cover for an imaginary book surfaced on the [@ThePracticalDev](https://twitter.com/ThePracticalDev/status/715623065078644738/photo/1) Twitter account.
-Back in 2016, it was popular to make fun of the ever-changing world of JavaScript in a bit of a different manner than folks do today.
+Back in 2016, it was fashionable to make fun of the ever-changing world of JavaScript in a bit of a different manner than folks do today.

 ![Interest in frameworks over time](./framework-interest.png)